mickmcc/node-caltime/README.md

 CalTime is copyright (c) 2017 Michael McCarthy <michael.mccarthy@ieee.org>.

 CalTime is free software, licensed under the MIT licence.
-See the file `LICENSE.md` in this distribution for more information.
+See the file `LICENSE` in this distribution for more information.